Dr-Groot/SpeechRecognition_Gtts_Pyttsx3-Python/intronp.md

 NumPy aims to provide an array object that is up to 50x faster than traditional Python lists.
 Lists that serve the purpose of arrays, but they are slow to process.

+The array object in NumPy is called **ndarray**, it provides a lot of supporting functions that make working with ndarray very easy.